Back to COVID-19 FAQ home page >>

 You also need to ensure compliance with the privacy laws in respect of information about a person’s temperature.

 We have set out the legal position below, but it is up to each practice to determine how best to manage the situations that arise with their staff.
-Many Australian employers are choosing to provide paid special leave to employees who are required to self-isolate.

 Any worker who can work from home during a self-isolation period should do so and should continue to be paid as usual.